ryanramage/agreeable-ui/README.md

 Agreeable UI
 ------------

-A RPC explorer like swagger for [agreeable](https://github.com/ryanramage/agreeable) p2p services.
+A RPC explorer for [agreeable](https://github.com/agree-able/rpc) p2p rpc services.

-See [agreeable-peer](https://github.com/ryanramage/agreeable-peer) for creating p2p services that you can test with this tool.
+See [Agreeable RPC](https://github.com/agree-able/rpc) for creating p2p endpoints that you can test with this tool.

 This tool can also be run with pear, over p2p with